sunilabrahamindia/constitution/README.md

-# Constitution of India Project
+# The Constitution of India Project

 This repository hosts the work for ``constitution.sunilabraham.in``.
 It presents the Constitution of India in a structured, article-wise format, supported by background notes, cross-references, historical context, and commentary.
 The aim is to make the Constitution easier to explore, study, and cite, while keeping the official text as the primary reference.